 - Dogs must be leashed at all times in Coyote Hills. - Dogs and horses are not permitted in any marsh area, on the Chochenyo trail, or in the Nectar Garden. - · Commercial dog walking is not allowed at Coyote Hills. - Fishing is not permitted at Coyote Hills. - No motor vehicles of any kind are permitted on the trails.
-Citations will be issued to violators. - Clean up after your pet; bag it, bin it. - Horses have the right-of-way on trails. - · Bicycles are permitted on designated trails only. - State law requires that all bicyclists under age 18 wear an approved helmet while riding on trails and roadways.
+Citations will be issued to violators. - Clean up after your pet; bag it, bin it. - · Horses have the right-of-way on trails. - Bicycles are permitted on designated trails only.
+E-Bikes on designated paved regional trails only. - State law requires that all bicyclists under age 18 wear an approved helmet while riding on trails and roadways.
 Equestrians and bicyclists are also strongly encouraged to wear helmets at all times.